AmandaShuman/guessTheNumber/README.md

 ## When does it end???
 The game would continue with students guessing the number until they get all the digits correct and in the correct order.
 Then the teacher will say something along the lines of, "Congrats, you've won!" or something similar.

+## skills learned
+1. Using the zip() function to compare lists in order for equal strings/integers.
+2. Checking that a string has all numbers or not using isnumeric() function.
+3. random.sample() function to get a unique list
+4. Running a while loop to make sure the first number in my list was not a zero.
+5. Using len() function to get the length of a list
+6. Using list() function to change a string into a list of characters.
+7. Using int(i) for i in listA to change a list of strings into a list of integers.
+8. Using str(i) for i in listA to change a list of integers into a list of strings.
+9. Using join() function to join all elements of list together into one.